Mynarok/Mynarok/README.md

-I'm @Mynarok, and I'm a hobbyist.
-I like to work on furry gaem.
-I apologize for my chaotic work.
+I like the woods.
+Brain don't work too good.
+Pregnant programmer.

 <!---
 Mynarok/Mynarok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.